mekosteinberg/ray-of-care/schedule.md

 - Ironing out schema, meeting with mentor regarding thoughtful database/schema design.
 - install Next.js & Prisma
 - edit package.json, change scripts and dependencies
-- Lots of time building the schema, got a good start on the user and relations.
+- Scaffolding!
+Lots of time building the schema, got a good start on the user and relations.

 ### Day 4, Thurs, Jan 12, '23
 - Still learning Next.js and Prisma stuff, really working to understand the router aspect of Next.js.
-Started working on the routes a little bit and my landing page so I can hook up Auth0 by the end of tomorrow.
+- Started working on the routes a little bit and my landing page so I can hook up Auth0 by the end of tomorrow.

 ### Day 5, Fri, Jan 13, '23
 - Got quite a few landing pages set visually, though connection isnt complete.
+Registration views started though
 - More learnings today, I wanted to get Auth0 set up but didnt get there.
 I think I have a good plan though for that

 ### Day 6, Sat, Jan 14, '23
 - Somethings things go sideways.
 I had to nuke a lot of what I did yesterday because once I got the Auth set up, quite a few pages became superfluous.
 - Heroku setup
 - Twice as many pages as I deleted were created, many are working or at least started now.

+### Day 7, Sun, Jan 15, '23
+- Navigation Bar, AppBar

 ### Day 8, Mon, Jan 16, '23
 - Work done on the various entry and profile views.